-As a general rule, initial corrective action shall begin at a documented verbal counseling in accordance with this Agreement.
+As a general rule, initial corrective action begins at a documented verbal counseling at the employer's discretion.
 However, in circumstances of gross misconduct and/or gross negligence, the Employer may, in its discretion, go directly to an appropriate level of corrective action beyond verbal counseling that is commensurate with the nature and severity of the offense.
 Prior to issuing initial corrective action above the documented verbal counseling level, the Employer agrees to discuss with the Union the unique circumstances surrounding the Employer's desire to issue an escalated level of corrective action.